Noobeypro14/PathWise/README.md

 # PathWise

-PathWise is a dynamic career exploration assistant designed to help individuals—especially students—navigate their career paths with clarity and confidence.
+PathWise is a dynamic career exploration assistant designed to help individuals especially students navigate their career paths with clarity and confidence.
 Built during a hackathon in less than 48 hours using [Bolt.new](https://bolt.new), PathWise provides an easy-to-use interface for discovering career options tailored to user preferences.

 ## 💡 Problem Statement